Dean of the Colleges: James Daichendt, Ed.D.

-The College of Natural and Social Sciences centers on areas of study at Point Loma Nazarene University that focus on preparation in the natural and social sciences.
-Programs in the natural and social sciences are offered through eight academic departments.
-Course offerings in the natural and social sciences are designed to help students explore a wide range of people-related, theoretical, and practical knowledge and skills.
+The College of Arts and Humanities is at the very heart of liberal arts education at Point Loma Nazarene University.
+Programs in the arts and humanities are offered through five academic departments and the School of Theology and Christian Ministry.
+Course offerings in the arts and humanities are designed to help students explore a wide range of ideas.
 The college’s highly qualified faculty members are professionally active and committed to engaging students in the learning experience.
 By emphasizing the university’s mission to engage and challenge minds, to form and model character, and to see service as an expression of faith, the faculty challenge students to become life-long learners, to value the process of personal and intellectual development, and to give their lives in meaningful service to others.

 Credential and Internship Programs

-Point Loma Nazarene University maintains several centers within the organization of the College of Natural and Social Sciences, including:
+Point Loma Nazarene University maintains the following center within the organization of the College of Arts and Humanities:

 - The Margaret Stevenson Center for Women’s Studies